 So even though yes, we might’ve just gotten a huuuge reality check in the gut (and also a wake-up call), don’t forget that WE DO NOT HAVE ENOUGH DATA!!
 At least to adequately compare different groups for different outcomes, with different interventions, in different settings, at different points in time.

 Anyone else feeling this right about now?!??!??
-You are NOT alone!😂
+Trust me when I say, you are NOT alone!❤️

-Aside from trying to not have an SLP-existential crisis (oh I’ve had many a mine🤪🙃 thus far), here are some ways I think we can move forward:
+Aside from trying to not have an SLP-existential crisis (one of many, actually), here are some ways I personally think we can move forward:

 We have GOT to make it a point to know what we’re doing and why we are doing it with these patients during these critical times in their medical care.
 Personally/professionally, I’ve been trying to be more open to using different interviewing skills to find out if these acute patients even want to do these interventions first of all (obviously when cognitively appropriate😉).
 Obviously asking someone heavily sedated with a tube down their throat these questions would not be the best use of time😏, but that’s why the next point is even more important.

 Knowing what the purpose (whatever it is) of what we are doing at the bedside of a patient is more critical than having the best gadget there is.
 What’s the point of having a vacuum if I don’t have electricity?
 What’s the point of showing up early if it’s on the wrong day?
 So just like our clinical skills, what’s the point of coming into the room, if we are not contributing something beneficial?
-Maybe having someone swallow hard on ice chips is the best and only thing that we can do at the moment, or maybe coming back to follow up in a couple of days may be better for that patient to allow for more rest and recovery, or even be able to prepare and complete a necessary procedure.
-Just like our interventions may be similar yet overall very different tools we may use, our patients and their medical care are the same.
+Maybe having someone swallow hard on ice chips is the best and only thing that we can do at the moment, or maybe coming back to follow up in a couple of days may be better for that patient to allow for more rest and recovery, or even be able to complete a much needed procedure that could have far more impact on their recovery than us shoving some applesauce down their throat in order to “see a swallow.”
+Just like how some interventions may be similar but more effective iwth different tools, our patients and their medical care are the same.